 I am the Curator for History of Science & Technology Collections and Film & Media Collections in the Stanford University Libraries.
-You can find me in the Humanities and Social Sciences Research Group in Green Library.
+I oversee the Silicon Valley Archives and you can find me in the Humanities and Social Sciences Research Group in Green Library.

 You will find more information about the History of Science & Technology and Film & Media Collections elsewhere on the Libraries’ website.

 - PhD, History (History of Science & Technology), UC Berkeley, 1987